 Get ready for Cinco de Mayo with this homemade chips and salsa recipe that's actually good for you!
-The flatbread chips are made from flatbread!
+This Mexican flatbread chips recipe is made from flatbread.

-I realized recently that I can easily make chips out of flatbread.
-To make the flatbread chips, you simply cut the flatbread with kitchen scissors and bake it.
+I realized that I can easily make chips out of flatbread.
+To make the healthy chips for salsa, you simply cut the flatbread with kitchen scissors, placed it on a baking sheet, and baked it.
 It's really that easy!
 Looking for a healthy flatbread?
 I used Flatout Light Original.

 For more recipes made with flatbread, try my: